stair-lab/mac-fairness/docs/advanced/async-framework.md

        # Other conversations are unaffected
    ```

-4. **No cross-conversation dependencies**: Conversations are fully independent.
-Request completion in conversation A never blocks or unblocks requests in conversation B.
+1. **No cross-conversation dependencies**: Conversations are fully independent.
+Request completion in conversation X never blocks or unblocks requests in conversation Y.

 ## Parallelism Model